File Explorer in a browser

 The tool caters for metadata from different schemes: EXIF, XMP, IPTC and ICS.

 By default documents and folders are uploaded using the “Document” Content Type and the “Folder” Content Type respectively.
 Explorer allows the user to select different Content Types and also to set values for metadata fields used in these custom Content Types.
-Properties in source files (e.g. keywords in PDF files, GPS coordinates in jpg files, ..) can also be mapped to columns in the Content Types.
-The tool can also be configured to bypass the “metadata form”.
+Properties in source files (e.g., keywords in PDF files, GPS coordinates in jpg files, ..) can also be mapped to columns in the Content Types.
+The tool can also be configured to skip the “metadata form”.

 Explorer supports commonly used metadata types like single line of text, choice, dates, … but also managed metadata (incl.
 Enterprise Keywords), lookups and location columns.
 The tool can be configured to skip the metadata dialog and upload the documents using the default content type.